The safety of our customers, our people and our communities is our top priority.

 Rail Safety (reducing risk to many people from high-consequence, low-frequency events) includes:

 - Access and safety for third-party works (building near the railway, RICI cards)

 - Interface co-ordination (safety agreements)

 - Rail Operator EMP Procedure

 - Reporting an emergency (including bush fires and floods)

-Our experience, and that of the wider industry, tells us that injury exposure comes from a consistent set of high risk activities that have the potential to cause harm.
+Our experience tells us that injury exposure comes from a consistent set of high risk activities that have the potential to cause harm.
 That is why we developed our Global Mandatory Requirements (GMRs).
-The GMRs are evidence-based requirements that set the minimum standard required for our workplaces when planning, managing and undertaking these high risk activities.
+The GMRs are evidence-based requirements that set the minimum standard required for our workplaces when planning, managing and undertaking these activities.